KTM 390 series: 390 Enduro/Adventure

-The 390 Adventure R is released in 2025 sporting the new LC4cc motor.
+The KTM 390 Enduro R is a dual-sport bike released in 2025 sporting the new 398.6 cm^{3} LC4c motor previously introduced in the 390 Duke.
 Premimum features include better seated and standing positions, a 4.2” TFT display, electronic fuel injection, ride-by-wire throttle, a balancer shaft, slipper clutch, traction control (street / offroad) and ABS.
-The differences between the street-biased X and off-road-focused R primarily involves the wheels, tires, and suspension.
-The X gets 19-inch front and 17-inch rear cast wheels.
-The redesigned "trellis" frame and improved subframe allows for 21"/18" wire spoke wheels and a 35 inch seat height of the Adventure R. Each model has tires suitable for the bikes intended use.
+The redesigned "trellis" frame and improved subframe allows for 21"/18" wire spoke wheels and a 35 inch seat height.